ideasonpurpose/wp-example-blocks-plugin/README.md

 # IOP Example Blocks Plugin

+## Development

+This project was scaffolded with

+### Commands

+- **`start`** - runs the wp-scripts start script

+## About this project

+This project was initially scaffolded with `npx @wordpress/create-block`.
+Local development is similar to the standard IOP WordPress workflow, but for now, dev environment commands must be run in addition to our normal [WordPress dev environment](https://github.com/ideasonpurpose/docker-wordpress-dev).

+Local development is similar to the standard IOP WordPress workflow, but for now, it must be run in addition to our normal [WordPress dev environment](https://github.com/ideasonpurpose/docker-wordpress-dev).

+To get started, run `npm run start` from the [wp-scripts default command set](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#setup):

+## Plugins

-This project was initially scaffolded with `npx @wordpress/create-block`, the resulting plugin includes the following example blocks:
+the resulting plugin includes the following example blocks:

 ### RichText Block